 We will send notices required by this Policy using the United States mail, postage prepaid.
 Notices will be mailed to the address appearing on our records.
-Covered Person must send notices to Us at the address listed on our website, https://www.mountainhealth.coop/.
+Member must send notices to Us at the address listed on our website, https://mountainhealth.coop/.
 Any required time periods will be measured from the date the notice was mailed.